Last updated: April 26, 2023

 At this point, you can also think about getting a domain name.
 Having a website with your company's name will help your customers find you and learn about you.

-A resident agent, also known as a registered agent, is an individual or business entity located in Kansas that will accept legal papers on behalf of your LLC.
+A resident agent, also known as a registered agent, is an individual or business entity located in Kansas that will accept legal papers on behalf of your LLC [1].

 This is an essential role because it ensures that you will be notified of any legal proceedings that might arise against your company.

-But the easiest would be to hire a reliable registered agent service in Kansas.
+It is needed to hire a reliable registered agent service in Kansas.
 A registered agent must also be available during regular business hours.

 Agencies usually operate during normal business hours, so you won't have to worry about missing any documents from the State.

-Step 3: File Kansas Articles of Organization
+4. File Kansas Articles of Organization (Mandatory)

 Once you have completed the previous steps, it is time to file your articles of organization with the Kansas Secretary of State.